How to Grow a Green and Healthy Eco-Friendly Lawn

 This, of course, makes perfect sense.
 The grass blade is the food-producing part of the grass plant.
 This is where photosynthesis takes place.
 The shorter it is, the less food your grass will be able to produce for itself.
 So, allowing the grass to grow a little longer keeps your lawn green and healthy.

-Green gardeners will also tell you that keeping your lawn grass will save you water.
+Green gardeners will also tell you that keeping your grass will save you water.
 Longer grass blades will shade the ground underneath.
 The shade keeps the ground cooler, so your turf won’t dry as quickly as when it’s mowed short.
-This reduces your lawn’s need for supplemental water.
+This reduces the need for supplemental water.

 The grass blade is the food-producing part of the grass plant.
 This is where photosynthesis takes place.
 The shorter it is, the less food your grass will be able to produce for itself.